 “Going to the gym wouldn’t be on my list of favorite things to do.”

 There’s a reason that the term “12 oz. curls” is readily understood.
 Most people don’t like to go to the gym.
-We make New Year’s resolutions to work out more this year and we swear we’re going to diet before the summer bikini season.
+We make New Year’s resolutions to our future selves to work out more this year and we swear we’re going to diet before the summer bikini season.
 Yet, in reality, there’s a lot more talk and thinking about it than there is actually doing it.

 How Does Monkey Brain Take Over Our Retirement Planning?